Skip to main content

 The reliability and consistency of fields in Salesforce records can make all the difference for your team, whether for a seamless edge case escalation or end-of-quarter reporting.
 But all too often, field data needs to be manually entered, which can take a lot of clicks.
+Instead, use the Salesforce Update Record Fields steptype to automatically update all the fields you need.
+They’re especially beneficial after decision tree steptypes since each decision can lead to more precise subsequent actions and field updates.

 Building the steptype